Open cluster members in APOGEE DR17 I. Dynamics and star members: Membership analysis from HDBSCAN

 \subsection{Comparison with previous studies}

-The lower panels of Figure \ref{fig:ra_dec} show the cross-match of our results with \cite{Hunt2023} (red triangles in the lower left panel) and \cite{Cantat2020} (red triangles in the lower right panel) for M67 stars.
+The lower panels of Figure \ref{fig:ra_dec} show the cross-match of our results with \citet[][red triangles in the lower-left panel]{Hunt2023} and \citet[][red triangles in the lower-right panel]{Cantat2020} for M67 stars.
 In this figure, we show only stars with probabilities above 80 \% from \cite{Hunt2023} and \cite{Cantat2020}.
 In this example, we identified 257 stars with probabilities greater than 80 \% of belonging to M 67.
 Compared with the same probability range (P$>$80\%), we have 84 stars in common with \cite{Hunt2023} and 146 stars in common with \cite{Cantat2020}.
-For NGC 2158, for example, we have 27 stars in common with \cite{Hunt2023} and 54 stars in common with \cite{Cantat2020}, for stars with probabilities greater than 80 \% to be members of the cluster.
+For NGC 2158, for example, we have 27 stars in common with \cite{Hunt2023} and 54 stars in common with \cite{Cantat2020}, for stars with probabilities greater than 80 \% of being members of the cluster.

-A comparison of our membership results with \cite{Hunt2023}, which employed the HDBSCAN code using the astrometric parameters from GAIA DR3 of RA, DEC, $\mu_{RA}$, $\mu_{DEC}$ and $\pi$ as input parameters, finds that we have more stars classified by HDBSCAN as members with probabilities above 80 \% when compared with \cite{Hunt2023}.
-The probable explanation for this is illustrated in Figure \ref{fig:probability}, which compares our membership probabilities with those from \cite{Hunt2023} for M 67 (top panel) and Berkeley 18 (lower panel) stars, with the colors showing the individual stellar radial-velocity standard deviations ($\sigma$) from the mean cluster RV: green represents 0$\sigma$ to 1$\sigma$, blue represents 1$\sigma$ to 2$\sigma$, and red represents 2$\sigma$ to 3$\sigma$.
+A comparison of our membership results with \cite{Hunt2023}, which employed the HDBSCAN code using the astrometric parameters from GAIA DR3 of RA, Dec., $\mu_{RA}$, $\mu_{Dec}$ and $\pi$ as input parameters, finds that we have more stars classified by HDBSCAN as members with probabilities above 80 \% when compared with \cite{Hunt2023}.
+The probable explanation for this is illustrated in Figure \ref{fig:probability}, which compares our membership probabilities with those from \cite{Hunt2023} for M 67 (top panel) and Berkeley 18 (lower panel) stars.
 Our membership probability is thus weighted by RV, as we have adopted this as an input parameter, unlike the analysis of \cite{Hunt2023}.